Theseus, 30th July 2022

 However, since the world is going digital, the latest dash cams are also being integrated with Wi-Fi and smart solutions!
 Now, you can simply access the videos through your smartphone in real time.

 Redtiger F7NP: The Best Dash Cam for Your Road Driving Test

 ✓ Access Videos on a Smartphone App via Wi-Fi

-REDTIGER F7NP dashboard camera can be linked to your smartphone via Wi-Fi streaming.
-On your iOS or Android devices, use the [UCAM] REDTIGER dash cam app to view, replay, and manage the dash cams.
+Redtiger F7NP dashboard camera can be linked to your smartphone via Wi-Fi streaming.
+On your iOS or Android devices, use the Redtiger app to view, replay, and manage the dash cams.
 Additionally, the app allows you to save and edit movies, and one-click sharing enables you to share your vacation experiences and unforgettable moments with your loved ones.

 ✓ 4K+1080P Dual Recording Resolution